Inference for Dependent Data with Learned Clusters: Empirical Application: Insurgent Electoral Violence

 where \eqref{eq: empirical structure} is the structural equation with parameter of interest $\theta_0$ and \eqref{eq: empirical first} is the first stage representation.
 Here, $Y_{de}$ is the turnout in district $d$ and election round $e$, and $Attacks_{de}$ is the number of morning attacks in district $d$ and election round $e$. $U_{de}$ and $V_{de}$ are unobservables where $U_{de}$ and $Attacks_{de}$ are potentially correlated.
 Control variables $W_{de}$ include election round dummy variables, voting hour wind conditions, population, measures of precipitation and ambient temperature, and the average of predawn and morning wind conditions during the pre-election period.
 The excluded instrument, $Z_{de}$, is a measure of early morning wind conditions.

 The analysis in \cite{Condra2018} reports inference for the parameter $\theta_0$ based on CCE with clusters defined by the cross-sectional unit of observation, the district.
 For the sake of reference, from this point, the inference and corresponding method from \cite{Condra2018} will be named ``UNIT''.
 This approach will be asymptotically valid in the presence of dependence within district and heteroskedasticity as long as associations across districts are ignorable.

-To provide some evidence on the plausibility of this assumption, we provide \cite{moran} $\mathcal{I}$ tests; see also \cite{prucha:moran}.
-To construct the tests, we first estimate model \eqref{eq: empirical structure} to obtain estimates of $U_{de}$ which are then used to construct the observation specific score for $\hat\theta$, the IV estimator of $\theta_0$ based on \eqref{eq: empirical structure}-\eqref{eq: empirical first}.
-The scores are then used as the data input into the Moran $\mathcal{I}$ test.
+To provide some evidence on dependence across districts, we provide \cite{moran} $\mathcal{I}$ tests; see also \cite{prucha:moran}.
+To construct the tests, we first estimate model \eqref{eq: empirical structure} to obtain estimates of $U_{de}$ which are used to construct the observation specific score for $\hat\theta$, the IV estimator of $\theta_0$ based on \eqref{eq: empirical structure}-\eqref{eq: empirical first}.
+These scores are the data input into the Moran $\mathcal{I}$ test.
 We consider two formulations for the weight matrix used in the Moran $\mathcal{I}$ test.
-In the first, we create the weight matrix by assigning a value of one for the weight corresponding to the two nearest neighbors for each observation on the basis of Euclidean distance in the latitude and longitude coordinates of the centroid of each district and set all other weights to zero.
-In the second, we create the weight matrix by assigning a value of one to the weight corresponding to observations from the same district and set all other weights to zero.
-Note that the first setup should have power against alternatives where dependence is related to geographic distance and the second against alternatives where dependence is intertemporal.
+In the first, we create the weight matrix by assigning a value of one for the weight corresponding to the two nearest neighbors for each observation on the basis of Euclidean distance in the latitude and longitude coordinates of the centroid of each district and set all other weights to zero (``Spatial weights'').
+We apply this formulation in each election round separately as well as in the full data set using both election rounds.
+In the second, we create the weight matrix by assigning a value of one to the weight corresponding to observations from the same district and set all other weights to zero (``Intertemporal weights'').
+The first setup should have power against alternatives where dependence is related to geographic distance and the second against alternatives where dependence is intertemporal.